The Transformation Of Barbra Streisand

 At a time when "actresses did not direct," as Streisand said, she found a way to do just that.
 And when it came time for her salaries, she also didn't take no for an answer.
 In Streisand's film "The Way We Were," the male lead Robert Redford reportedly earned $400,000 less than her.
 As reconciliation for the sequel, Streisand "requested a $400,000 director's fee to make up the pay difference."
 When the producer refused, Streisand simply backed out of the project.

-The truth behind Barbra Streisand in A Star is Born
+Streisand's starred in the remake of A Star is Born

 The 1954 film "A Star is Born" starred Judy Garland and James Mason as lovers and singers.
 Over twenty years later, Barbra Streisand reprised the role as the female lead alongside Kris Kristofferson.
 More than just bringing in audiences, Streisand helped start a new mindset in the film industry.
 Until that time, male actors often "negotiated for a percentage of a film's gross revenue, rather than the often nonexistent net profit," according to The New York Times.
 Streisand became one of the few female actors who negotiated the same for herself in the 1976 remake.
 One of Streisand's former agents, Michael Ovitz, remembered how Streisand was able to land the contract.
 "It wasn't easy," he said, because "the business didn't value women as much as men.
 Barbra could be tough as nails."
 And according to the Hollywood agent, "She stood up for what she believed in, with enormous integrity."